-The Aboriginals and Torres Strait Islanders are Australia’s first people or the original Australians.
-However, British colonization led to the near extinction of the First Nations in the 19th and 20th centuries.
-Till this day, there are reports that the current generation of Aboriginals continues to be discriminated against.
+The Aboriginals and Torres Strait Islanders were Australia’s first people, the original Australians or First Nations.
+British colonization led to the near extinction of the First Nations in the 19th and 20th centuries.
+To this day, there are reports that the current generation of Aboriginals continues to be discriminated against.

-In 2017, a genetic study of 111 Aboriginal Australians took place.
-The results showed that all shared a common ancestor who belonged to a distinct population that arrived with the first inhabitants.
+In 2017, a study of 111 Aboriginal Australians showed they all shared a common ancestor from a distinct population of first inhabitants.

-This is the very beginning, where the deities created landforms, plants and animals.
-Aboriginals interpret dreams as memories of what happened during the Creation Period.
-Therefore, the term Dreamtime describes the Creation Period.
-Aboriginal culture is full of legends related to the Creation Period.
-Often, they come with lessons or a moral tale.
+The Creation Period is when the deities created landforms, plants and animals.
+Aboriginals interpret their dreams as memories of what happened during the Creation Period, where ‘Dreamtime’ describes events of the Creation Period.
+The Aboriginal culture is full of legends related to the Creation Period, often coming with lessons or a moral tale.

 The British Empire in Australia

 During the Age of Exploration, Europeans discovered and mapped Australia’s land.
-The explorers ranged from being Spanish, Dutch and English.
+The explorers came from Spain, the Netherlands and England.

-However, it was not until Captain James Cook on his first Pacific voyage was the land truly explored in 1770.
+However, it wasn’t until Captain James Cook’s first Pacific voyage in 1770 was the land thoroughly explored.
 He claimed the land for Great Britain and named it New South Wales.
-Upon his return, he reported the land was suitable for growing a variety of crops.
-As well, his reports made the land sound suitable as a penal colony, a colony designed to settle and reform convicts.
-Losing their North American colonies had Australia acting as their replacement.
+When he returned, he reported that the land was suitable for growing a variety of crops.

-At times, Great Britain sent criminals who committed small crimes to the penal colony, as well as unwanted citizens.
+There were times when Great Britain sent criminals who committed small crimes and unwanted citizens to the penal colony.

-Within the next 50 years, more settlers arrived and they were not convicts.
+In the next 5 years, more settlers arrived that weren’t convicts.

-The British Empire expanded on the Australian continent, and six colonies formed:
+As the British Empire expanded on the Australian continent, they formed six colonies in 70 years:

 - 1784 – New South Wales.

-These later became the states of the Australian Commonwealth.
+These later became states of the Australian Commonwealth.

 The First Nations Reactions

-It is evident that the First Nations highly respected the land.
-The behavior of the early settlers made the First Nations believe they were greedy, selfish and lacked respect for the land.
-Certain tribes could not understand the need to destroy the land to live, angering them, resulting in many conflicts.
+It’s evident that the Aboriginals highly respected the land.
+How early settlers treated the land made the Aboriginals believe they were greedy, selfish and lacked respect for the land.
+Certain tribes couldn’t understand the need to destroy the land to live.
+This angered them and led to many conflicts.

-European settlers attacked the First Nations, reports that they would kill the elderly, women and children when the men hunted.
+European settlers attacked the First Nations.
+Reports state that they killed the elderly, women and children while the men hunted.

-The more the settlers expanded, the most land and sacred sites they destroyed.
-It led to more conflicts, resulting in more destruction and deaths.
+As the settlers expanded, they destroyed more land and sacred sites, resulting in more conflicts, destruction and deaths.

-In 1789, the First Nations experienced a smallpox outbreak, taking the lives of many.
+In 1789, the First Nations experienced a smallpox outbreak that took many lives.

 Within the next ten years, the First Nations population decreased by 90%.

 As the settlements grew, so did the First Nations’ exposure to new diseases.
-They tried traditional medicines to fight the diseases but they proved unsuccessful.
-Their traditional methods were not strong enough.
-The settlers destroyed many of their resources normally found on the land to relieve illnesses.
+They tried traditional medicines to fight the diseases, but they proved unsuccessful because they weren’t strong enough.
+The settlers destroyed many resources normally found on the land to relieve illnesses.

 First Nations fell into two categories: those who worked for settlers and those who maintained their traditional way of life.
 Both suffered.

-The new industries brought to Australia needed workers, such as businesses and livestock farms.
-The First Nations that worked for settlers received the daily payment of flour, sugar, tea and the occasional meat bits.
-These were basic rations, inadequate compared to traditional diets.
-For some, the rations added to other food found on the land.
+The new industries brought to Australia, such as businesses and livestock farms, needed workers.
+The First Nations that worked for settlers received a daily payment of flour, sugar, tea and occasional meat bits.
+These were basic rations that were inadequate compared to traditional diets.
+For some, rations were added to other food found on the land.
 For others, it was all they had.

-Those that tried to maintain the traditional way of life suffered due to the settlers’ developments.
-The land was destroyed and, therefore, their food supply.
-They could not hunt or gather food as they normally would.
+Those that tried to maintain the traditional way of life suffered because of the settlers’ developments.
+The land and their food supply were destroyed.
+They couldn’t hunt or gather food.
 Trees and plants were either removed or destroyed, waterways dirtied and large animals fled at the sight of the growing settler population.

-Not only did these factors lead to the deaths of family and friends, but aided to lost links of past generations and the loss of a spirit for life.
+These factors led to the deaths of families and friends and aided in the loss of links of past generations and the spirit for life.

 The First Nations continuously resisted the European settlers.
-These disputes often led to the deaths of tens of thousands of First Nations, by mass shootings of driving groups off cliffs, with settlers’ deaths in the thousands.
-There are accounts of settlers giving First Nations food laced with arsenic and other poisons.
+These disputes often led to more deaths by the tens of thousands of Aboriginals and Torres Strait Islanders by mass shootings or driving groups of cliffs.
+Settlers’ deaths were only by the thousands.
+There are even accounts of settlers giving First Nations foods laced with arsenic and other poisons.

 Cultural misunderstandings were one of the reasons for mass killings.

-For several months, the party killed 60 Aboriginal men, women and children at different sites in the Central Desert region.
-They arrested two men for the murder, but were later acquitted.
-Eye witnesses pointed to Kamalyarrpa Japanangka, also known as ‘Bullfrog’, as the killer.
+For several months, the reprisal party killed 60 Aboriginal men, women and children at different sites in the Central Desert region.
+They arrested two men for the murder who were later acquitted of the crime.
+Eyewitnesses pointed to Kamalyarrpa Japanangka, also known as Bullfrog, as the killer.

 The Stolen Generations